veeto

 • Requires employers to document specific details about employee training, including providers and certifications.

-• Mandates employers to provide personnel records within 30 days of a written request.
+• Maintains the 30-day deadline for employers to provide personnel records upon written request.

-• Establishes a $750 penalty for employers who fail to provide timely access to records.
+• Imposes a $750 penalty on employers who fail to provide timely access to records.

 Get Involved